NathanKr/github-actions-simply-deploy-to-vps/README.md

 <h2>Possible improvments</h2>
 <ul>
 <li><strong>Eliminate copy GITHUB_TOKEN to VPS</strong>
 There is some security risk here because the token is exposed on the VPS ,altough it is removed after the job is ended.
-You might eliminate this by maybe use scp and simply copy the repo from the runner to the vps using scp
+You might eliminate this by maybe use scp and simply copy the repo from the runner to the VPS using scp
 </li>
 <li><strong>Eliminate hard code DEPLOYMENT_DIR</strong>
 possible solution is to use config file in the github actions level